Williammer/Williammer.github.io/_posts/2016-04-25-recommend-vorlon.js.md

 ![](https://raw.githubusercontent.com/Williammer/Williammer.github.io/master/images/20160425-shot1.PNG)

 However, since it's quite a different look from the Chrome DevTool, we may need a little bit of time to adjust to it.
-But I think it's worth such a small effort. :wink:
+But I think it's worth such a small effort.

 Besides, it has an extensible structure and allows to add more modules in the form of Plugins.
 And because it is open-sourced and is quite actively developed/maintained, it will gets better.
 If you want to customize its modules, like remove certain default modules to reduce its weight, you can change its Server config.json, here are more details: [http://vorlonjs.com/documentation/#vorlonjs-server-advanced-topics](http://vorlonjs.com/documentation/#vorlonjs-server-advanced-topics)